 The primary office, based in Birmingham, will continue to lead the primary programme, which will now be more closely aligned with the secondary partnerships.
 “There is a natural synergy between the primary and secondary programmes; many secondary partnerships already work closely with their local primary schools, by formally linking the two programmes we will be able to truly establish science on the school agenda from EYFS through to A-levels.
 I am delighted to accept the position of Head of School Partnerships.
 I aim to develop a partnership model which draws upon elements of the primary programme and my previous experience as a primary and secondary teacher.
 Teacher CPD and raising students' science capital will be at the heart of the partnerships.
 With a great team supporting me, I look forward to further developing the successful School Partnership Programme.”

-Wendy (pictured above left at a School Physicist of the Year event and above right with Chair of The Ogden Trust, Cameron Ogden) will be based between the London and Birmingham office.
+Wendy (pictured above at a School Physicist of the Year event) will be based between the London and Birmingham office.